technologiestiftung/lab-site/source/projects/lorawan/en/index.md

     };
 ```

 The pin mapping only needs to be adjusted if you deviate from our circuit diagram.
-The schematic as well as the instructions can be found on Github in the Markdown ["How To GPS Tacker (optimized)"](https://github.com/technologiestiftung/werkstatt/blob/master/HowTo_GPSTracker_optimized.md).
+The diagram as well as the instructions can be found on Github in the document ["How To GPS Tacker (optimized)"](https://github.com/technologiestiftung/werkstatt/blob/master/HowTo_GPSTracker_optimized.md).

-**Last but not least** the sketch has now to be transferred to the Arduino Nano.
-To do this, click on **Verify** (hook in the upper left corner of the IDE) and compile the code.
+**Last but not least** the Sketch has now to be transferred to the Arduino Nano.
+To do this, click on **Verify** (the checkmark in the upper left corner of the editor) and compile the code.
 If no error message appears, the sketch can be loaded directly onto the board by clicking on **Upload**.
 Done!

-If you want to experiment at home and set up a weather station on your terrace, you can ** borrow a Lora-Node + accessories for free via [Hacking Box](https://www.technologiestiftung-berlin.de/hackingbox/).** Otherwise we are always open for suggestions, discussions, questions, hints and tips about GPS-Tracking with LoRaWan!
+If you want to experiment at home and set up a weather station on your terrace, you can **borrow a Lora-Node + accessories for free via the [Hacking Box](https://www.technologiestiftung-berlin.de/hackingbox/).** Otherwise we are always open for suggestions, discussions, questions, hints and tips about GPS-Tracking with LoRaWan!

-If you have any questions about LoRaWan and IoT networks, our colleague [Christian Hammel](mailto:Hammel@technologiestiftung-berlin.de) will be happy to help you.
-If you have any questions regarding the work of the *Werkstatt at CityLAB* or the *Ideation & Prototyping Lab*, [Sara Reichert](mailto:Reichert@technologiestiftung-berlin.de) and [Julia Zimmermann](mailto:Zimmermann@technologiestiftung-berlin.de) are looking forward to your message.
+If you have any questions about LoRaWan and IoT networks, our colleague [Christian Hammel](mailto:Hammel@technologiestiftung-berlin.de) would be happy to help you.
+If you have any questions regarding the work of the *Werkstatt* at the CityLAB or the *Ideation & Prototyping Lab*, [Sara Reichert](mailto:Reichert@technologiestiftung-berlin.de) and [Julia Zimmermann](mailto:Zimmermann@technologiestiftung-berlin.de) are looking forward to your message.